Lü Bu: Service under Dong Zhuo

+Although Lü Bu have a high position with Wang Yun, but he contempted by Wang Yun as a swordsman, he suggested to kill Dong Zhuo’s remnants and reward officers with Dong Zhuo’s treasures, but Wang Yun refused all of them.
+In addition, Lü Bu always flaunted his credit, and caused the falling-out of the relationship with Wang Yun.

 Expulsion from Chang'an

-After Dong Zhuo's death, his followers in Liang Province, led by Li Jue, Guo Si and others, formed an army to attack Chang'an when Wang Yun refused to grant them amnesty for their past activities under Dong Zhuo.
+After Dong Zhuo's death, his followers from Liang Province, led by Li Jue, Guo Si and others, formed an army to attack Chang'an when Wang Yun refused to grant them amnesty for their past activities under Dong Zhuo.
 Guo Si led his men to attack the city's north gate, where he met Lü Bu, who told him, "Let's not send our soldiers into battle.
 Instead, let's have a man-on-man fight."
 Lü Bu then engaged Guo Si in a duel and injured him.
 Guo Si's men saved their superior.
 Both sides withdrew their forces.
 Lü Bu was unable to resist the enemy so he eventually abandoned Chang'an and fled.
 His defeat and subsequent flight took place 60 days after Dong Zhuo's death.

 Pei Songzhi commented that the "60 days" claim in the original text of the Sanguozhi was erroneous.
 According to other sources, Lü Bu killed Dong Zhuo on the 23rd day of the fourth month in the third year of the Chuping era (190–193) in Emperor Xian's reign, and he fled from Chang'an on the first day of the sixth month.
 There were no interpolated dates in between, so Lü Bu could not have spent 60 days in Chang'an after Dong Zhuo's death.